jfecher/golden-tests/README.md

   to what is expected.
 Defaults to `None` (exit status is ignored by default).

 You can even configure the specific keywords used if you want.
 For any further information, check out goldentest's documentation [here](https://docs.rs/goldentests).

 ### Automatically updating tests

 Optionally, tests can be automatically updated by passing the `--overwrite` flag when running goldentests as a standalone program, or by setting the `overwrite_tests` flag when running as a rust library.
 Doing this will update the expected output in each file so that it matches the actual output.
 Since this is all automatic, make sure to manually review any changes before using this flag.

+### Features

+Given below is a list of each crate feature as well as whether it is enabled by default:

+- `binary` (disabled): Build `goldentests` as a standalone binary rather than a rust testing library
+- `progress-bar` (disabled): Display a progress bar while testing.
+Useful if running many tests but `cargo test` hides the output of tests until it finishes by default so this is by default only enabled if `binary` is enabled.
+If you want to use this with `cargo test`, you can still enable this and make sure to pass the `no-capture` flag to `cargo test` when running.
+- `parallel` (enabled): Run tests in parallel.